Red Krayola: 1960s

+In a 1978 interview, producer Lelan Rogers mentions that the reason the band never released a single was due in part to the controversy surrounding the sentimental lyrics in "War Sucks".
+Because of this, the album received little to no airplay as most radio stations refused to play the record.
+In the 2007 book "Eye Mind: Roky Erickson and the 13th Floor Elevators" author Paul Drummond mentions that the Red Crayola had recorded a session in February 1967 for "Dairymaid's Lament" backed with "Free Piece" to be released as a single, they were both songs that would later appear on their sophomore album, the session was produced by Bob Steffek who had a hit on Shazam Records with "Wild Woody"; however, the single was never released.

 The album Coconut Hotel was recorded in 1967 but rejected by International Artists for its lack of commercial potential.
-It departed completely from the full-sounding guitar/bass/drums/vocals rock sound of the Red Krayola's first album.
-The album did not see release until 1995.
+It departed completely from the full-sounding guitar/bass/drums/vocals rock sound of Red Crayola's first album.
+The album was not released until 1995.
 During this period, the band performed concerts in Berkeley, California, and Los Angeles where their music resembled that of Coconut Hotel more than any of their other albums.
 These performances are captured on Live 1967.
-The Red Krayola also performed with guitarist John Fahey and recorded a studio album of music in collaboration with him, but International Artists demanded possession of the tapes.
-Those tapes are lost.
+Red Crayola also performed with guitarist John Fahey and recorded a studio album of music in collaboration with him, but International Artists demanded possession of the tapes, they were then subsequently lost.

-The band's second album to see release was 1968's God Bless the Red Krayola and All Who Sail With It.
-Following the cease and desist letter they received from Binney & Smith, the company which manufactured Crayola crayons, the band changed the spelling of their name to Red Krayola.
-The album was not as well received as the band's first release so they disbanded.
-Studio demos by the original Red Crayola (Mayo Thompson, Steve Cunningham and Frederick Barthelme) were released on the 1980 compilation of International Artists rarities, Epitaph for a Legend.
+The band's second album to see release was 1968's God Bless the Red Krayola and All Who Sail With It which employed new drummer Tommy Smith.
+Around this time, the band received a cease and desist letter from Binney & Smith, the company which manufactured Crayola crayons, which resulted in the band changing the spelling of their name to Red Krayola.
+The album was not as well received as the band's first release as it sold only around 6,000 copies and was dismissed by most critics, so the group later disbanded.
+Studio demos by the original Red Crayola were released on the 1980 compilation of International Artists rarities: Epitaph for a Legend.
+Mark Deming of AllMusic wrote that the album "bears precious little resemblance to anything else that appeared at the time; it would take a few decades of post-punk experimentalism before Mayo Thompson's vision would have a truly suitable context".
+The album garnered a few fans such as Greek composer Manos Hatzidakis and Joseph Byrd of the United States of America.

-Founding member Frederick Barthelme later said, "In short, the Red Crayola was both a mockery of the California bands and the hippie culture, and an alternative to it, though of course, being as the audience was made up of hippies, nobody really noticed, and that was okay, too, because all we wanted to do was play the crack-ball stuff, be heard, attack whatever conventions were around, and have a good time doing it."
+Barthelme later said, "In short, the Red Crayola was both a mockery of the California bands and the hippie culture, and an alternative to it, though of course, being as the audience was made up of hippies, nobody really noticed, and that was okay, too, because all we wanted to do was play the crack-ball stuff, be heard, attack whatever conventions were around, and have a good time doing it."